Laurenjohns/Power-BI-Dashboards/README.md

 ---
 ### Boiler Plant Simulation

-Project Overview:  Real-time simulation of a boiler plant using SQL Server to store boiler information per second and display in a Power BI dashboard.
+Project Overview:  Real-time simulation of a boiler plant using SQL Server to store boiler information per second.
 The below query will create a blank table with all the columns of the Boiler table, use a loop to insert data from the main table into this blank table, simulating real-time monitoring.

 ```sql